Data transmission, information, technology

 Their primary function is to measure different physical quantities, but the real added value of these products lies in their ability to transmit all the measurements they can detect to the cloud and then become available on the Internet.
 All the information collected by the device becomes data that will be communicated and read on the basis of the product functions.
 So, how does this process happen?

 Today the market offers different methods to transmit information depending on these questions:

 - What kind of information has to be transmitted?

 - Where will the device be installed?

 The main types of data transmission belong to the GSM (Global System for Mobile Communication) category, well known as 2G/3G/4G.
 These communication technologies are identified in the network by a SIM card and, set out a specific data traffic plan, they rely on the territorial grids, as well as mobiles, tablets and all the devices that are installed in houses and vehicle alarms.

 Other technologies are otherwise based on the frequencies that are available without a licence in most of the world.
 One of those is LoRaWAN, a low-power wide-area network technology: this means that you only need to install a single gateway to cover a wide area.

 For the Smart Gas Meter Prodigi, Cavagna Group decided to rely on the LoRa Communication Protocol.

 There are a lot of benefits resulting from this choice which include:

-- The Cavagna Group’s Smart meter battery life can exceed 10 years, due to very little power required by the LoRa Protocol.
+- The Cavagna Group’s ultrasonic gas meter battery life can exceed 10 years, due to very little power required by the LoRa Protocol.